-A key component of the Strategy involves the formation of both formal and informal collaborative arrangements amongst RD&E providers and to strengthen linkages between major research providers and research funders.
+A key component of the Strategy involved the formation of both formal and informal collaborative arrangements amongst RD&E providers and strengthening linkages between major research providers and research funders.

-This is assisted by the provision of an annual National Forum where Australian providers and funders of animal welfare RD&E, together with representatives from State Governments and New Zealand research organisations, join in a facilitated discussion to identify RD&E priorities, to share scientific knowledge and to identify and recommend solutions to capability, resource and other issues relevant to the implementation of the Strategy.
+This was assisted by the provision of an annual National Forum where Australian providers and funders of animal welfare RD&E, together with representatives from State Governments and New Zealand research organisations, joined in a facilitated discussion to identify RD&E priorities, to share scientific knowledge and to identify and recommend solutions to capability, resource and other issues relevant to the implementation of the Strategy.

-“Identify and Integrate Measures of Animal Welfare that Meet the Needs of Animals and Society”
+The project “Identify and Integrate Measures of Animal Welfare that Meet the Needs of Animals and Society” was completed in 2013.

-There are three prominent concepts of animal welfare in the literature: the welfare of animals is judged on the basis of:
+There were three prominent concepts of animal welfare in the literature; the welfare of animals is judged on the basis of:

 - How well the animal is performing from a biological functioning perspective;